 - the right to a refund if payment was not authorized

-You must also comply with the Consumer Rights Act 2015.
-When getting consumers personal information, you must also comply with the Data Protection Act 1998.
+You must comply with the Consumer Rights Act 2015 and when you get the customer’s personal information, you must also comply with the Data Protection Act 1998.
+This regulation shall protect the data of the client (business or private individual) and concerns:

 - Business Name, Contact Address and E-mail Address